Jorge1640/Jorge1640/README.md

 ###

-<p align="left">Computer engineering student with a passion for Java programming, anime, manga, and music.
+<p align="left">Sistems engineering with a passion for Java programming, anime, manga, and music.
 Currently pursuing a degree in computer engineering and honing my Java development skills.
 I am enthusiastic about creating innovative software solutions and exploring the vast world of anime and manga.</p>

 ###